A-Series-of-Dice-Based-Events/ShatteredStar/Chapter4/README.md

 * **A3.
 Postern Gate (Trivial 13)**
   * **Hazard:** Greater Glyph of Warding
     * Stealth DC 37, Disable Arcana or Occult DC 35 or dispel a 7th level spell.
-    * 6d10 + 30 sonic damage and alerts everyone in the area.
+    * 6d10 + 30 sonic damage and alerts everyone in the area (basic Reflex DC 37).
+    * Deafens for an hour on a failure and permanently on a critical failure.
 * **A4.
 Lighthouse Entrance**
   * A [Lock](https://2e.aonprd.com/Spells.aspx?ID=174) spell (Level 9, DC36) has been placed on the lock to the lighthouse.
 Speaking "Pharasmae" can allow one to open the door.
 * **A5.
 Pharus Pharasme**